aaronps/nebula-pilot/README.md

 Around year 2001 I was working in China and some coworkers showed me this small game (in Chinese) where you fly a space ship and you have to avoid some bullets, the tittle said somethine like: "If you are man, survive 20 seconds".

-The first version was an Android only game using Java, It was almost finished but due to life had to switch my attention to other tasks.
-That version will be uploaded sometime later.
+The first version was an Android only game using Java, [also on github](https://github.com/aaronps/traction), It was almost finished but due to life had to switch my attention to other tasks.

 On 2016 I got free of my dutties and decided to finish several things I couldn't over the years while working on a company.
 This is the end result.